 Companies are responsible for their own data, but in today's increasingly connected world, protecting this data can be both challenging and expensive.
 Every organization addresses this challenge through information security teams and specialized technology.
 However, finding out if the protections are actually working is another matter entirely.
 You don't want to wait for an attacker to find the holes in your data theft preventative measures, which is why your information security team may turn to penetration testing.

 Penetration testing (also known as "pen testing" or "ethical hacking") is the deliberate attempt to break into your own company's data architecture.
 This process tries to analyze your network, identify potential vulnerabilities, and then attempts to exploit those vulnerabilities just like an attacker would.
-The process can be time-consuming and require specialist knowledge and equipment, so how much should penetration testing cost?
+For more basic pen testing info, check out our pen test FAQs.